enewe101/parc-reader/README.rst

 brings about a relatively full substitution.

-One important side effect, though, is that the token ``'id'``\ s in the interpolated sentence will no longer be consecutive sentence, nor unique.
+One important side effect, though, is that the token ``'id'``\ s in the interpolated sentence will no longer be consecutive, nor unique.

 Creating New Attributions